pacphi/reactive-jdbc-demo/README.md

     But replace occurrences of `localhost:8080` with URL to application hosted on Cloud Foundry

+*Congratulations!
+You've just pushed and interacted with a 100% reactive and cloud native app.*

 ## How to spin down workloads on Cloud Foundry